-The Department is encouraging the use of life jackets at safety fairs and boat shows throughout the State, through the annual Safe and Wise Water Ways poster contest for children, and at National Safe Boating Week events.
+The Department is promoting the use of life jackets at safety fairs and boat shows throughout the State, through the annual Safe and Wise Water Ways poster contest for children, and at National Safe Boating Week events.

 The Department continues development of a new PWC Practical Handling Course.
 This course focuses on PWC operation and safe boat handling.
 The curriculum is designed for operators of all ages and will be available to the general public.
 It is designed to be incorporated into existing safety programs offered by organizations such as the U.S. Coast Guard Auxiliary, the U.S. Power Squadrons, marine law enforcement agencies, and aquatic centers.
 This course should be available in Spring 2001.

 The Department produced a 60-second radio message on the dangers of "horseplay" while operating a PWC which airs on radio stations throughout California.

 The Department produced a 30-second PSA on the subject of personal watercraft safety for distribution to television stations statewide this summer.

 This year, the new AquaSMART Boating program for high school students was distributed to schools throughout California.
 This course incorporates lessons on key safety concerns identified by accident statistics.
 Four types of boating are addressed: personal watercraft, powerboating, sailing, and paddling.
 The course is available to schools, aquatic centers, and youth organizations.

 The curriculum for youth programs includes information on the dangers of alcohol and drug use especially when boating.
 Zero tolerance is emphasized for all persons engaged in aquatic recreation.

 As part of a larger public outreach program, the Department will continue to publicize the law requiring operators to be at least 16 years of age to operate most vessels alone.